Blaise Mamoum

 Blaise Mamoum (born 25 December 1979) is a Cameroonian former professional footballer who played as a forward.

 Career

 Mamoum was born in Bamenda, Cameroon.
 After making one appearance for French Division 2 side Saint-Étienne, Mamoum signed for English outfit Scunthorpe United but soon left due to not liking it there.

-For the 2000–01 season, he signed for Werder Bremen in the Bundesliga and made one appearance, in a 3–0 loss to Bayern Munich, before joining Waldhof Mannheim in the second division, where he made 13 league appearances.
+For the 2000–01 season, he signed for Werder Bremen in the Bundesliga where he played for the club's reserves, before joining Waldhof Mannheim in the second division, where he made 13 league appearances.

 In 2003, Mamoum signed for Bundesliga team Hamburger SV, but again did not make a league appearance and eventually returned to France because of injury, where he played in the lower leagues with Andrézieux-Bouthéon as well as FCO Firminy Insersport.